malhajar17/ex_fl/experiments/lora-ft-on-a-diffusion-model/README.md

 The goal is to specialize the model for generating content related to Naruto.
 Fine-tuning enables the model to better produce outputs tailored to the themes and characteristics of the dataset, which may include unique styles, characters, or captions associated with the Naruto universe.

+> **Note**: If you haven't already connected FlexAI to GitHub, you'll need to run `flexai code-registry connect` to set up a code registry connection.
+This allows FlexAI to pull repositories directly using the `-u` flag in training commands.

 ## Prepare the Dataset

 We will be using the `lambdalabs/naruto-blip-captions` dataset.
 You can download the pre-processed version of the dataset by running the following command: